Marzipan Cookies

 Join my newsletter for free weekly recipes!

-We all were obsessed with them!
+We were all obsessed with them!

 They are a breeze to make with just 5 ingredients.
 I love baking them to impress friends, especially this time of year, as they look gorgeous, quite sophisticated, and taste divine.

-Look no further; these marzipan cookies are perfect for your next Christmas cookie exchange!
+Look no further; these marzipan cookies are perfect for your next Christmas cookie exchange.

 List of the ingredients